DZakh/Custom-border-mixin/README.md

 ```
 You can make a lot of cool animations playing around with translate property.
 Use number coefficients to make smooth transitions between sides, and use negative values to turn specific border to different direction.
 [More animation examples on CodePen](https://codepen.io/dzakh/pen/NWWwRpp).

-> **Note:** be sure that both of your values have the same decimal part to prevent unexpected intermittent behavior.
+> **Note:** be sure that both of your values have the same decimal part to prevent unexpected jerking behavior.

 ## Known issues

- - Since this mixin is built on border-image property, you should use pseudo element to use it with your own border-image
+ - Since this mixin is built on border-image property, you should create pseudo element to use it with your own border-image.
- - And you cannot use border-radius property
+ - And you cannot use border-radius property.

 ## Let's wrap it up

 I  made this mixin only fortnight after first acquaintance with sass.
-Now I'm in love this preprocessor, but I would not be able to make this mixin so customizable, if there were no [Empty-state mixin](https://github.com/wildhaber/empty-state) being kind of a master for me during the path.
+Now I'm in love with this preprocessor, but I would not be able to make this mixin so customizable, if there were no [Empty-state mixin](https://github.com/wildhaber/empty-state) that was kind of a mentor for me during my path.

-I hope you'll find my mixin useful in your work \^_^
+I hope you find my mixin useful in your work \^_^